|

 word engel is the German word for the heavenly

-being, there are two other elements which have often
+being, there are two other words which have often

-been confused with it so that it is difficult to know
+been confused with it so that names containing such

 the name of the Old Norse fertility god.
-Second, Angel is the
+The second, Angel is the

 Old English spelling for "Angle," the name of